The Hidden Science of ACL Injuries

 She said it’s imperative to know why girls are more prone to ACL injuries – whether it’s hormones, or bone structure, or some other underlying issue: “Are there other biomechanical and sex-related risks that we might be able to modify?
 If we can find anything that we can modify to reduce risk, this will help a lot of people in the future.”

-One of Wittstein’s patients, Madison Pepitone, a competitive rock climber, suffered an ACL tear this past May when the teenager fell 15 feet from a climbing wall.
+One of Wittstein’s patients, Addison Pepitone, a competitive rock climber, suffered an ACL tear this past May when the teenager fell 15 feet from a climbing wall.
 After surgery, weeks on crutches and months in a brace, she recently received the greenlight from Wittstein to resume climbing without a brace.

-“My progress was definitely hard in the beginning,” Madison said.
+“My progress was definitely hard in the beginning,” Addison said.
 “But I think the more I went to physical therapy, I could see my progress get better.
 It feels good to walk and do everyday tasks because that was hard in the beginning.
 So, I feel like my focus now is definitely on getting back to climbing.”

-Wittstein said she is eager for more and better research into risk factors for ACL tears, so she can better counsel Madison and other patients about what they can do to stay healthy.
+Wittstein said she is eager for more and better research into risk factors for ACL tears, so she can better counsel Addison and other patients about what they can do to stay healthy.
 And as a surgeon, she would also welcome insights that might lead to ways to surgically modify the knee.

 “There are so many things that are unique to each person - their sex, age, geometry of their knee, hormone levels, whether fatigue poses a risk,” she said.
 “There are so many factors that we're just going to kind of investigate them all.”